 But few of us want to go further.
 Here comes the concept of Pro Recording Studio.

-Pro recording Studio Equipment List
+Professional recording Studio Equipment List

 Pro studios are fully professional recording studios and transform our studio to a Hollywood standard.
-99% of us don’t have that budget to upgrade to that level thought you should know about the equipment needed to build a pro studio.
+99% of us don’t have the budget to upgrade to that level thought you should know about the equipment needed to build a pro studio.